-The release detection system at the facility will be a Veeder Root TLS-450 Plus.
-The system will also be equipped with CSLD Release Detection Software and inventory reconciliation.
-The system will have sump sensors installed in the submersible sump containment area to monitor sub pump, sump sensors installed in the dispenser sumps and tank interstitial sensors.
-The system will be equipped with mechanical line leak detection for the product delivery lines.
+The release detection system at the facility will be the existing Veeder Root TLS300.
+The system will also be equipped with CSLD Release Detection Software inventory reconciliation.
+The system will have sump sensors installed in the submersible sump containment area to monitor installed sub pump, sump sensors dispenser sumps and tank interstitial sensors.
+The system will equipped with mechanical line leak detection for the product delivery lines.
 The system will be installed by a Veeder Root certified technician.
 The system will be installed in accordance with Veeder Root specifications and instructions.
 The system is UL listed and is third party certified for release detection under USEPA guidelines.
 The system has self- diagnostic programs to test and warn of failures of the external devices as well as internal electronics.
 The system has been tested by a Third Party and found to be compliant with USEPA requirements for release detection.